Situated on 3,500 ha in Lephalale (Ellisras), Limpopo

 Wilton Valley is now a NextHunt Verified and Recommended Farm.

-March 2020Facilities include Airfield / Landing strip, Airport Charter Service, Backup power generator, Bedding included, Caping, Catering available, Ceiling fans, Concession to hunt year round, Corporate Hunts, Curio shop, Daily cleaning included, Drinkable water, EFT / Card payment facility, Electricity, En-suite bathrooms, Family friendly, Farm usually responds within 24 hours, Free WiFi, Game drives, Hunting DVD upon request, Hunting vehicle, Ice available, Internet access / WiFi, Laundry service, Licenced outfitter, Malaria-free (Non-Malaria Area), MTN reception only, NextHunt Verified, Photographic Safaris, Rifle available to hire, Rifle safes, Salt room, Self-catering, Shooting range 100m+, Slaughter facilities, Swimming pool, Taxidermy services available, VAT included, We understand Afrikaans and We understand English
+March 2020Facilities include Airfield / Landing strip, Airport Charter Service, Backup power generator, Bedding included, Caping, Catering available, Ceiling fans, Chef included, Concession to hunt year round, Corporate Hunts, Curio shop, Daily cleaning included, Drinkable water, EFT / Card payment facility, Electricity, En-suite bathrooms, Family friendly, Farm usually responds within 24 hours, Free WiFi, Game drives, Hunting DVD upon request, Hunting vehicle, Ice available, Internet access / WiFi, Laundry service, Licenced outfitter, Malaria-free (Non-Malaria Area), MTN reception only, NextHunt Verified, Photographic Safaris, Rifle available to hire, Rifle safes, Salt room, Self-catering, Shooting range 100m+, Slaughter facilities, Swimming pool, Taxidermy services available, VAT included, We understand Afrikaans and We understand English

 4 - 40 guests can be accommodated.